Program at a glance

 All speakers

-We have selected 4 excellent lectures from 2024 as a sample of what you can expect:
+We have selected 4 excellent lectures as a sample of what you can expect:

 These are open-access lectures (no login required).
-Click the button to play the selected video on Vimeo.
+Click the button to play the selected video on YouTube.

 contact2